Verizon/sbt-rig/README.md

 That's all you need to do.
 The plugin itself makes use of SBT auto-plugins, so you never need to explicitly enable it for the common functionality sbt-rig provides.
 There are a set of optional modules (see below) that you can explicitly enable for extra functionality.

+### Publishing to Central

 If you want to publish to maven central (this plugin assumes you do), then the first thing you need to do is configure PGP signing.
-Under the hood the sbt-rig plugin makes use of sbt-pgp, so please [read the docs](http://www.scala-sbt.org/sbt-pgp/) for that, and once you have a ring setup, configure a `gpg.sbt` in the root of your project.
-This file *should be added to your gitignore* and you should never, ever check this file in.
-Once you've done that, to set the following settings in your `build.sbt`:
+Under the hood the sbt-rig plugin makes use of sbt-pgp, so please [read the docs](http://www.scala-sbt.org/sbt-pgp/) for that, and once you have a ring setup, and your GPG ring passphrase is available to SBT (this usually lives in `~/.sbt/0.13/gpg.sbt`), set the following settings in your `build.sbt`:

 ```
 // this tells sonatype what profile to use